woakes070048/awesome-sysadmin/README.md

 * [Denyhosts](http://denyhosts.sourceforge.net/) - Thwart SSH dictionary based attacks and brute force attacks.
 * [Fail2Ban](http://www.fail2ban.org/wiki/index.php/Main_Page) - Scans log files and takes action on IPs that show malicious behavior.
 * [SpamAssassin](https://spamassassin.apache.org/) - A powerful and popular email spam filter employing a variety of detection techniques.
+* [ipfire](http://www.ipfire.org/) - a opensource firewall destribution that is fork of ipcop
+* [Pfsense](https://www.pfsense.org/) - a firewall build upon freebsd
+* [vyos](http://vyos.net/wiki/Main_Page) - a opensource router that is a fork of vyatta and maintained by the community

 ## Service Discovery